Masonic Temple of Santa Cruz de Tenerife: The building

+Looting

+On September 15, 1936, in the first decree against Freemasonry issued by General Francisco Franco, this property was requisitioned and transferred to the Spanish Falange, which charged visitors who wanted to visit the Hall of Reflections.
+Shortly after, it would become the warehouse of the Military Pharmacy, an activity that was later combined with an optician for the Army, while at the top it was converted into a barracks for soldiers until it was closed in 1990.
+The archives of the lodge were taken to the Delegation of Special Services of Salamanca, current "Civil War" Section of the National Historical Archive, where they continue.

+Finally, in times of democracy, the State sold the building to the Santa Cruz de Tenerife City Council in 2001 for more than 470,000 euros.
 The building it was listed as a Site of cultural interest by the Government of the Canary Islands in 2007.

+Restoration

+After years of numerous vicissitudes, in November 2021 the mayor of the city, José Manuel Bermúdez, presented the project to remodel the property, together with the author of the project, María Nieves Febles.
+In September 2022, the works began, which, with a budget of more than 3 million euros, have an execution period of approximately two years, although it was extended for another year.

+In 2023 it was announced that the building would be declared Monument to Historical Memory by the Government of the Canary Islands, that is, as a memorial to the victims persecuted by Franco's regime, Masons or not.

+On October 27, 2025, it officially reopened after completion of its restoration, although its conversion into a museum and interpretation center for Freemasonry is still pending.

 Scottish Rite Masonic Congress 2016

 In November 2016 the Masonic international congress Convent of the Order, was held in Santa Cruz de Tenerife.
 This is an event held annually in different parts of the world and was organized by the Supreme Council of the 33rd Degree of the Ancient and Accepted Scottish Rite for Spain.
 This conference helped raise funds for the rehabilitation of the Masonic Temple of Santa Cruz de Tenerife.

 The Congress was attended by over 300 members representing 17 of the 57 regular Supreme Councils in the world, emphasising the importance of the event for the Ancient and Accepted Scottish Rite part of the global Masonic community.
 During the meeting in the Masonic Temple the act to create the Confederación Iberoamericana de Supremos Consejos (Latin American Confederation of Supreme Councils) was signed.